American open-wheel car racing: Car names and trademarks

-Complicating the situation resulting from the open-wheel split, Champ Car races held outside the United States were still permitted to use the Indy moniker (e.g., Molson Indy Toronto and Lexmark Indy 300).
+Complicating the situation resulting from the open-wheel split, CART/Champ Car races held outside the United States were still permitted to use the Indy moniker (e.g., Molson Indy Toronto and Lexmark Indy 300).
 Foreign venue promoters took advantage of the marketing power of the Indy 500 name for their events, even though the Champ Car series they were promoting no longer had any ties to that race.
 The exceptions created confusion, and Champ Car gradually phased out the usage to distance itself further from the IRL.

-After the settlement expired in 2003, the IndyCar term was brought back.
+After the settlement expired in 2003, the term IndyCar was brought back.
 The Indy Racing League was re-branded as the "IRL IndyCar Series".
 The machines in the series were also referred to as "Indy cars".
 Despite the official acknowledgment, media and fans alike would continue to use the term "IRL" to describe the series, and to a lesser extent, "IRL cars" to describe the machines.
 Removing the "IRL" term from use proved difficult.

-With two series (IndyCar and Champ Car) still competing parallel, the umbrella terms "Open Wheel Cars" and "Open Wheel Racing" saw increased use during the split and post-split era.
-Many drivers during the era competed in both series at one time or another.
+With two series (IndyCar and Champ Car) still competing in parallel, the umbrella terms "Open Wheel Cars" and "Open Wheel Racing" saw increased use during the split and post-split era.
+Many drivers had logged starts in both series at one time or another during their careers.
 The term was used as a way to combine a driver's career accomplishments without being series/machine specific.
 It also served to link the lineage of events, teams, drivers, etc., even as they switched sanctioning bodies.

-In 2008, when Champ Car merged into the Indy Racing League, the term "Champ Car" was abandoned.
-The unified racing series fell under the "IndyCar" name once again.
+In 2008, when Champ Car World Series was merged into the Indy Racing League, the term "Champ Car" was permanently retired.
+The unified racing series fell under the "IndyCar" name, and the machines would be known as "Indy cars".
 On January 1, 2011, the names "Indy Racing League" and "IRL" were officially retired.
 The sanction body was re-branded as INDYCAR LLC, and the premier touring series was named the IndyCar Series (currently known as the NTT IndyCar Series for sponsorship reasons).